Build your Go image

 Build the image

-Now that we’ve created our Dockerfile, let’s build an image from it.
-The docker build command creates Docker images from the Dockerfile and a “context”.
+Now that you've created your Dockerfile, build an image from it.
+The docker build command creates Docker images from the Dockerfile and a context.
 A build context is the set of files located in the specified path or URL.
 The Docker build process can access any of the files located in the context.

 The build command optionally takes a --tag flag.
 This flag is used to label the image with a string value, which is easy for humans to read and recognise.
-If you do not pass a --tag, Docker will use latest as the default value.
+If you don't pass a --tag, Docker will use latest as the default value.

 $ docker build --tag docker-gs-ping .